spacetelescope/nircam_data_analysis/README.md

 # NIRCam Data Analysis (nircam_data_analysis)

-This is a collection of NIRCam software for post-pipeline data analysis:
+This is a collection of NIRCam software for post-pipeline data analysis, including:

 - photometry tools
 - spectral analysis tools for WFSS